GM: Giants 'open for business' for No. 4 pick

 The Giants will still be evaluating quarterbacks.
 They will be paying particularly close attention to the health of Tagovailoa as they know it could greatly affect the draft.

-Judge is on board with the open-minded approach the Giants appear set to take.
+Judge is on board with the open-minded approach the Giants appear to be taking.

 "Everything is on the table as far as options," he said.
 "We'll listen to everybody."